 Yes, completely!
 We’re a Registered Charity (charity number SC050108) and all proceeds from the festival go straight back in to running the event and paying our contributors.

-We certainly wouldn’t say no!
 Money to fund the festival is generated though ticket sales, sponsorship and fundraising.
-Hidden Door also applies for grants and any money received goes straight back into the festival and its creative contributors.
+Hidden Door also applies for grants and any money received goes straight back into the festival and paying its creative contributors.

 Absolutely.
 Hidden Door believes in fair pay for artists and we pay all our artists, performers and contributors, according to industry standard rates.
 Over the years the funding grants we have received have been ring-fenced for this purpose.

-In addition to pounding the streets looking for potential places, we have worked with both developers and the City of Edinburgh Council to help identify suitable venues.
+In addition to pounding the streets looking for potential places, we work with local communities, organisations, developers and the City of Edinburgh Council to identify suitable venues.
 Our vision is to use the fabric of the city creatively, for artists, producers and audiences alike.
 We celebrate the lives of buildings for the time we get access to them.

-The many volunteers that make Hidden Door happen have a variety of different roles and responsibilities and the festival simply wouldn’t exist without their generosity, enthusiasm and expertise, be they part of the organising team, helping to set up the venues or stewards.
+The many volunteers that make Hidden Door happen have a variety of different roles and responsibilities and the festival simply wouldn’t exist without their generosity, enthusiasm and expertise.

 We support everyone involved where we can, providing opportunities to gain experience in new areas, training, free access to the festival, food and drink and job references.
 Find out how to volunteer here.

-We use derelict, undiscovered and temporary sites for our events, which means some areas will unfortunately not be wheelchair accessible.
-But by working with organisations such as Euan’s Guide, with every venue we transform, we do all we can to ensure a full experience and safe access to as much of the festival as possible for patrons with disabilities.
+We use derelict, undiscovered and temporary sites for our events, which means some areas may not be fully accessible.
+But by working with accessibility advisors for every venue we transform, we do all we can to ensure safe access to as much of the festival as possible for anyone with disabilities.

 We want as many people as possible to have access to the festival.
-Every year it is free to explore during the day, whilst the evening and late night programmes are ticketed – every penny we make goes back into making the festival possible.
+Every year we strive to offer a free option for people to explore our venue and get a flavour of our programme, with tickets on sale for the full evening experience.
+Every penny we make going back into making the festival possible.

 All shows, performances and access to everything across the festival is included in the ticket price.